 Relevant Interests: , gastrointestinal problems (digestive disorders)

 All Interests: Sports Health, Gastrointestinal Problems, Restylane, Diabetes, Arthritis, Thyroid Problems, Botox ...
 (Read more)

 Relevant Interests: , diverticular disease, anal cancer, inflammatory bowel disease, colon problems, hemorrhoids

 All Interests: Cancer Surgery, Diverticular Disease, Colectomy, Anal Cancer, Colon Problems, Minimally Invasive ...
 (Read more)

-Dr. Denise Joseph-Brown is a general surgeon.
-Clinical interests for Dr. Joseph-Brown include breast surgery, colon cancer, and thyroid cancer.
+Dr. Denise Joseph-Brown is a medical specialist in general surgery.
+Areas of expertise for Dr. Joseph-Brown include breast surgery, colon cancer, and thyroid cancer.
 She has received a 5.0 out of 5 star rating by her patients.
-Dr. Joseph-Brown is in-network for Anthem, Blue Cross/Blue Shield, and Viant are among the insurance carriers that Dr. Joseph-Brown honors.
-She is a graduate of Howard University College of Medicine and a graduate of Howard University Hospital's residency program.
-Dr. Joseph-Brown (or staff) speaks Arabic and Spanish.
-She is professionally affiliated with Los Alamitos Medical Center and Community Hospital Long Beach.
+Dr. Joseph-Brown is in-network for Anthem, Blue Cross/Blue Shield, and Viant, in addition to other insurance carriers.
+She graduated from Howard University College of Medicine and then she performed her residency at Howard University Hospital.
+In addition to English, Dr. Joseph-Brown (or staff) speaks Arabic and Spanish.
+She is affiliated with Los Alamitos Medical Center and Community Hospital Long Beach.

 Relevant Interests: , colon cancer